top of page

 Step 8: Get More Experience

 You have all the experience you need to take the next steps, but each of these steps builds on your experience.
-Design your actions to increase your skills, awareness, and understanding of what it is you are exploring.
-Every connection, conversation, or activity has something to do with the direction you're heading.
-It's important to assess whether or not the experience you are accumulating is aiding the achievement of your goals, or distracting you from them.
-Everywhere you've been has brought you to this point.
-Make two lists.
-One list is an inventory of your current experience.
-As you write it, don't analyze it or try to qualify it's relevance, simply write it out.
-The second list requires some brainstorming.
-What actions can you take right now that will enrich your experience and provide a more comprehensive understanding of your field ---- your expertise.
+Design your actions to increase your skills, awareness, and understanding of what you’re exploring.
+Every connection, conversation, or activity has something to do with the direction you’re heading.
+It’s important to assess whether the experience you’re accumulating is aiding the achievement of your goals, or distracting you from them.
+Everywhere you’ve been has brought you to this point.

 Step 9: Establish Your Personal Brand